LUCIT-Systems-and-Development/unicorn-fy/README.md

 https://github.com/unicorn-data-analysis/unicorn_fy/wiki

 ## How to report bugs or suggest improvements?
-If you report a bug, try first the latest release via [download](https://github.com/unicorn-data-analysis/unicorn_fy/releases) or with `pip install unicorn-fy --upgrade`.
+First try the latest release via [download](https://github.com/unicorn-data-analysis/unicorn_fy/releases) or with `pip install unicorn-fy --upgrade`.
 If the issue still exists, provide the error trace, OS and python version and explain how to reproduce the error.
 A demo script is appreciated.